Persian Sumac Sauce Salad Dressing

 kcal

-Inspired by traditional Shirazi salad from my Persian mother-in-law, this citrusy dressing with anti-inflammatory herb – sumac is a perfect pair with cucumber and tomato salad.
+Inspired by the traditional Shirazi salad from my Persian mother-in-law, this citrusy dressing, featuring the anti-inflammatory spice sumac, pairs nicely with a classic cucumber and tomato salad.
+But the sky’s the limit, feel free to use it on any salad.

 Ingredients